 Proctor Exams are simply “supervised” final exams that take place at the end of each semester.
 Proctor Exams are a requirement of the DEAC for our accreditation as a degree and certificate-granting institution.
 Your proctor will be someone you choose who will agree to meet with you to oversee your exam.
 You are not required to travel to Penn Foster to take the exams.

 Within each semester of a degree program, there will be different requirements for students to complete before moving on to a new semester.
 These requirements can include proctored exams, applications projects, research projects, and practicums.
 The Travel Agent Program requires a proctor as well.
 Proctored exams are the final exams required in some but not all course subjects within a student's semester.

 Who is a proctor?

 A proctor is defined as "a person appointed to look over students at examinations."
 A proctor must have an Associate’s degree or higher to qualify.
 Your proctor cannot be related to you or live at the same address.
 You can use a friend, coworker, manager, librarian etc. (Vet Tech students have different requirements, however; anyone who is an employee reporting to the student is NOT eligible to serve as proctor.)

 How do I notify the school of my proctor choice?

 Have your proctor fill out the form and sign it; then complete the student portion of the form and sign it.
 The Proctor Acceptance Form can then be returned to the school by mail at Student Service Center, 925 Oak Street, Scranton, PA 18515, by fax at 1-570-961-4169 or by email at email@example.com.
 The school will notify you whether your proctor has been accepted or declined.
 If declined, you will need to select and nominate a new proctor by completing the Proctor Acceptance Form again.

-If you are unable to access the form from your My Courses page, please contact the Student CARE Department at 1-888-427-1000 to have a copy of the Proctor Acceptance Form sent to you.
+If you are unable to access the form from your Student Portal page, please contact the Student CARE Department at 1-888-427-1000 to have a copy of the Proctor Acceptance Form sent to you.